BracketSpace/Notification/CONTRIBUTING.md

 We appreciate it if you keep the changelog for every change.

 Changelog usually lives in `readme.txt` files when it comes to a plugin, or it is in `CHANGELOG.md`.
-New sections (unreleased changes) can be marked as `[Next]`.
+New sections (unreleased changes) can be marked as `8.0.12`.
 It will be changed to the next version number when a new version is released.

 ***